When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Pros

-• Designed to facilitate face-up flotation.
+• Self-righting design for face-up flotation.

 Cons

-• Limited color option.
+• Limited color palettes available.

 Our Ratings